szeyick/University/COS80013 - Internet Security/Lectures Notes/Lecture 1 - Introduction/IntroductionNotes.md

 ### Confidentiality

-- Ensures that only the intented parties have access to the information.
-- Technologies - Authorise, encrypt, access control, authenticate and restrict physical access.

-Evesdropping is a type of threat that can erode confidentiality.
+The information being sent is only visible to those that are authorised to have access to it. **Evesdropping** is considered a type of threat that can erode confidentiality in information, since if someone else hears about it, how secure if your data?

+Technologies that can assist in keeping information confidential are - **authorisation**, **encryption** and **access control**

 ### Integrity

-- Ensures that the information does not change and changes are immediately detected.
+Ensures that the information does not change between sender and receiver.
+If it is changed it should be immediately detected.

-- Technologies - Data Backup, checksum, hashing, correction code.
+Technologies that can assist in keeping the integrity of data are - **data backup**, **hashing**, **checksum** and **correction code**

 Unauthorised alternation of data is a type of threat that can erode the integrity of a system.

 ### Availability

-- Ensure that information is available to read/write to those who are authorised to do so without failure.
+Ensure that information is available to read/write to only those who are authorised to do so.
+This means to set the correct read/write access priveledges on files/folders on a system to prevent unauthorised modification.

-- Technologies - UPS, redundant network connections, data recovery, disaster planning.
+Technologies that can assist in keeping the availability of information are - **UPS**, **data recovery**, **disaster planning**.

-Fail Open Authentication - It is the situation when user authentication fails but you are still allowed access to sections of a web application.
-These systems have allowed hackers to bypass certain authentication systems and crash the website.
+"Fail Open Authentication" - is a situation when user authentication fails but the user is still allowed access to sections of a web application.
+Systems designed with fail=open authentication have allowd hackers to bypass authentication systems and enact DOS attacks on a website to crash it.

-DOS (Denial of Service) attacks is a type of threat that can prevent information being available.

 ## Trust (Assurance)

-Is the ability for a system to trust that the information and behaviour is correct.
+Is the ability for a system or individual using a system to trust the information it receives and the behaviour of the system is correct.

-Technologies that build trust - Certificates, SSL and other authentication systems.
+Technologies that can build trust are - **certificates**, **SSL** and other type sof authentication systems.

-Technologies that erode trust - Spoofing, spam, phishing.
+Spoofing, spam and phishing are types of threats that can erode trust in a system.

 ## Repudiation (Authenticity)